 If you are travelling during the winter months, from November to February, you may want to pack a light sweater or jacket to wear in Madinah, which tends to be fairly cool during the night and the early part of the day.

-For women, although it isn’t a requirement, wearing an Abaya is the most convenient option because it is loose, it isn’t transparent and doesn’t reveal the body’s figure.
+For women, although it isn’t a requirement, wearing an Abaya is the most convenient option because it is loose, non-transparent and doesn’t reveal the body’s figure.
 Abayas with breathable, soft and flowy fabric are the best option for the hot climate.
 Alternatively, the Indo-Pak Shalwar Qameez or any piece of cultural clothing can be worn as long as it fulfils the following requirements:

 - It’s made from a fabric which does not stick to the body nor does it reveal the body’s figure.